skazi019/PythonNotes/python.md

 #### Successful Responses
  - `200 OK` - The request has succeeded.
  - `201 Created` - The request has succeeded and a new resource has been created.
 Typically response sent after `Post` request and some `Put` requests.
  - `202 Accepted` - The request has been received but not yet acted upon.
 It is intended for casese where another process or server handles the request, or batch processing.
+ - `203 Non-Authoritative Information` - the returned meta-information is not exactly the same as is available from the origin server, but is collected from a local or third-party copy.
+Mostly used for mirrors or backups of another resource.